GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 it is completed.
 On completion of the draw, that associated set of registers is free to be used by the next incoming draw.

-On GCN hardware there are 8 logical banks of context registers, of which only seven are available for draws.
+On RDNA and GCN hardware there are 8 logical banks of context registers, of which only seven are available for draws.
 The worst-case scenario is that 8 subsequent draws each require a unique set of context registers.
 In this scenario the last draw has to wait for the first draw to finish before it can use the context registers.
 This causes a stall that can be measured and visualized by RGP.
+On RDNA2 hardware, while there are still 8 banks of context registers, one entire bank, typically bank 2, is reserved by the hardware and will typically appear completely empty in the Context rolls pane.

 .. image:: media_rgp/RGP_ContextRolls_1.png